 This post is the first in a series detailing the tools and templates you can use for a Project Kick-off.
-In later posts we’ll run through an example agenda showing how and why we use these tools and templates (as well as other options worth considering).
-The kit covers the approaches that work for us; you’ll be able to experiment to find what works for you.
+In later posts we’ll run through an example agenda showing how and why we use these tools and templates (and look at other options worth considering).
+The kit covers the approaches that work for us; you’ll be able to experiment and find what works for you.

 Sample Project Kick-off agenda